zotz/HexChessWar/README.md

+#HexChessWar
+HexChessWar adds Chess War features to HexChess.

+Level 0 - basically just HexChess game play.
+The Attacker always wins the move.
+Level 1 - Simple Chess War.
+The Attacker sometimes loses.
+(Random chance with configurable odds stacking.

+Level 2 - Different pieces have dirrerent abilities/strengths.
+(Configurable.)
+A battle is fought for each attempted capture and the winner remains on the board in a weakened condition.
+Recovery happens each turn.

 # HexChess
 HexChess is a hexagonal chess program powered with the Godot Engine.
 It includes several variants of hex chess (Glinski, McCooey, Hexofen) as well as peer-to-peer multiplayer.
 Currently, it doesn't have any AI options.